bjahng/DoughFlow/README.md

 ## Usage
 - Enter your salary information and hours worked per week in "Salary Info" (money bag icon on main screen).
-- Add an item you wish to purchase to your shopping list by tapping the '+' button.
+- Add an item to your shopping list by tapping the '+' button.
 Enter its name and price.
 - Once the item shows up in your list, tap on it to see how long you have to work to buy it!

 ![Salary](https://github.com/bjahng/DoughFlow/blob/master/Screenshots/Salary.png)